pcowpert/pcowpert.github.io/publications.md

 permalink: /publications/
 ---

-!-- This work is dedicated to the public domain. -->

 <!-- Peter Williams' HTML template for a publications list

 Unlike the LaTeX template, I can't use variables to parametrize my name and